mustafaakilli/master-thesis/README.md

         * In the following part, put this value `http://localhost:8080/transformation-analyzer` in the "open browser" section.
         * HTTP Port 8080 and JRE should be 1.8
         * Click "Configure", if "Angular CLI Framework detected" pop-up appears.
-        * If red fix button appers:
+        * If red "fix button" appers:
             * Click the button, on the bottom-right, to add an artifact.
             * Select `transformationanalyzer:war exploded`
                 * Deployment tab will be opened.
 Write `/transformation-analyzer` to the "Application Context".